rmscode/binary-garden/docs/software/zoom.md

 3. (Optional) Toggle the following options to use them in your meeting:
     - **Video on**: Start an instant meeting with your video automatically turned on.
     - **Use personal meeting ID (PMI)**: Use your PMI as the meeting ID for your instant meeting.
-4. Once you’re done with the adjustments, select Start a meeting to host your instant meeting.</br>
+4. Once you’re done with the adjustments, select Start a meeting to host your instant meeting.<br />
 **Note**: By default, no one is invited to the meeting, so be sure to invite others to join.

 ### Schedule a meeting